topranks/homerlabs/labs/evpnlab/README.md

                     Source VTEP: 13.13.13.13, Destination VTEP: 12.12.12.12
 ```

-In both cases the LEAF forward traffic for these IPs via the Spine switches with ECMP, as can be seen from the next-hops listed.
+In both cases traffic will be sent to one of the SPINE switches on a directly connected interface.
 But the 'destination VTEP' is different for each, reflecting the fact that one destination is reachable via LEAF1, and the other via LEAF2.
-The VNI used in the VXLAN encapsulation of both is the L3VNI from the type-5 EVPN routes.
+The VNI used in the VXLAN encapsulation for both is the L3VNI from the type-5 EVPN routes.

+In this way we can avoid configuring every Vlan on every LEAF device, despite JunOS not supporting symmetric EVPN IRB.

 ### External connections